snoowbirvd/Logistic-Regression-Analysis-Car-Insurance-Dataset/README.md

 ### Handle Missing Values

 **Purpose:** To ensure the dataset is complete for analysis.
 Missing values can distort model results, reduce predictive accuracy, and cause errors during computations.
+ - Example: If credit_score is missing for many customers, it could distort risk assessments, as credit scores are often correlated with claim frequency or fraud likelihood.

-**Why:** Missing values in key columns like "credit\_score" or "annual\_mileage" might affect predictions.
-We fill them using the mean because it is a simple imputation method that avoids introducing bias and retains numerical consistency.
+Missing values in key columns like "credit\_score" or "annual\_mileage" might affect predictions.
+I fill them up using simple median imputation (since the missing values doesnt make up more than 20-30% of the features) and compare summary statitics afterwards

 ```python
 # Check and Fill Missing Values